 Grab your supplies and try this experiment with us.
 Just be sure all your cans are the same shape, size and volume (12 FL OZ or 355 mL), and that you have a variety of different types of pop including regular and diet.
-The experiment is a simple yet effective experiment that will take about 5 minutes to perform.
+The experiment is a simple yet effective density experiment that will take only about 5 minutes to perform.

 Let’s find out which ones will float in water and which ones will sink!